Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 With our formalisation we can now posit some progress.
 It's about the addition of systems $T$.

+Yet another object-level debate that's trivial after we've applied conceptual engineering and empirical evidence.
+There are multiple different notions of progress [source] We find that progress in the sense of adding more texts and publishing more papers that it's uncontroversial.
+By other metric it's also uncontroversial whether there's progress or not.

 # Common sense Philosophy

 Radically relative
 Experimental philosophy

+(Is PC even comon sense or smth else?)
 Phenomenal Conservatism: With the unreliance of intuitions, there's no reason so support our initial beliefs until defeaters show up or anything like that

+I think it clicked: Every appearance is justificatory in some way.
+I have to agree with this.
+They are all observation sentences.
+There's no need to privilege different appearances.

 We could be radically wrong
-Reid, who supported Common Sense philosophy does also take it that we *could* be radically wrong.
+Reid, who supported Common Sense philosophy does also take it that we *could* be radically wrong (fallibilism).

 Moore and why the hand shifting argument doesn't work